 Health Care Spending Account

-HCSA allows you to pay for $500 - $2,500 of eligible health care expenses on a pre-tax basis.
-Eligible expenses include eyeglasses and contact lenses not covered by your health or vision insurance, orthodontia and dental expenses not covered by your dental insurance and more.
-See resources #1 and #2 above.
+HCSA allows you to pay for $250 - $2,500 of annual eligible health care expenses on a pre-tax basis.
+Eligible expenses include most medical co-pays, eyeglasses and contact lenses not covered by your health or vision insurance, orthodontia and dental expenses not covered by your dental insurance and more.
+See resource #1 above.

 As a participant in the HCSA you receive two debit cards, enabling you to pay eligible expenses directly rather than submitting a claim form.
-You must still retain receipts in case Benefit Strategies requires a copy of the receipt or in case of audit by the IRS.
+You must still retain receipts in case the HCSA/DCAP plan administrator requires a copy of the receipt or in case of audit by the IRS.
 You may purchase two additional cards at $5.00 per set.
 Debit cards cannot be used for DCAP expenses.

 Dependent Care Assistance Program (DCAP)

 DCAP allows you to pay for $1 - $5,000 of qualified dependent care expenses on a pre-tax basis.
 Eligible expenses may only be incurred for dependents under 13 years of age for care while you are working are and include day care day camp, after school programs, nursery school and more.
-See resource #3 above.
+Please note, you may either use the DCAP program or claim the child care tax credit when you file your taxes, not both.
+Additionally, if you have an older IRS dependent who lives with you at least 8 hours per day and requires someone to come into the house to assist with day-to-day living, you can claim these expenses through your DCAP.
+See resource #1 above.

 How to Apply

-Benefitted employees may apply to participate in the HCSA and/or DCAP when completing initial hiring paperwork for participation starting the first day of the month following 60 days of eligible employment or during annual open enrollment (October/November) any year for participation in the following calendar year.
+Benefitted employees may apply to participate in the HCSA and/or DCAP when completing initial hiring paperwork or during annual open enrollment (October/November) any year for participation in the following calendar year.
 Employees must proactively re-enroll during annual open enrollment to continue participation in the following calendar year.

 HCSA and DCAP Participation Fees